xajler/st/README.md

 ## My own additions

 + Default font is "Noto Sans Mono" at 14pt
-+ Alt-t and Alt-h scroll up/down in history one line at a time, for dvorak users.
++ Alt-n and Alt-t scroll up/down in history one line at a time, for dvorak users.
 + Same as above for with shift for minimize/maximize text.
 + Alt-u and Alt-d scroll back/foward in history a page at a time
 + Applied colors, Tommorow Night colors.
-+ Using dvorak keys for t/h, instad of qwerty k/j.
++ Using dvorak keys for n/t, instad of qwerty k/j.

 ## Terminal-specific mappings